-The spark for this story came from a discussion on Codex, my online writing group, where Luc Reid expressed an aspiration to write a novel that "utilizes what I've learned about human motivation so well that it is directly helpful to people in understanding their own motivations and how to improve their lives."
+The spark for this story came from a discussion on Codex, my online writing group, where one writer expressed an aspiration to write a novel that utilised what they'd learned about human motivation.

 That's the classic recipe for a story: a character with a problem.
 I quickly wrote the first draft, while the inspiration remained fresh.
 It was an easy story to write, because it had a limited cast and took place in a single location on a single day.
 When a friend of mine saw the draft, he described it as "your usual thing: talking heads in a white room, discussing some intellectual issue."
 So in the next draft, to add colour, I gave the protagonist a purple woolly jumper.

 When I finished "An Exercise in Motivation", I realised that it had thematic similarities to my earlier novelette "Joining the High Flyers".
 The two stories have very different characters and plots: "Joining the High Flyers" is an action-oriented tale about body-modified humans who live in floating castles, whereas "An Exercise in Motivation" is a discussion-focused piece about human nature and artificial intelligence.
 Nevertheless there is a common theme uniting the stories; in particular, their final lines make a similar point.